Live simply with gratitude,

 GU SOKU SHU TOKU HON

-GAN E SHITSU JO MAN
+GAN E SHITSU JO

 TOKU I SAN GAI O